 - Complete dissertation proposal

-- Contact information for thesis supervisor/advisor
+- Contact information and CV for dissertation supervisor/advisor

 - A recommendation letter written by the student’s advisor supporting the application and confirming that the applicant is a doctoral candidate in good standing.

 Application Format for Invited Proposals